 - What if I have a serious medical condition such as diabetes, asthma, severe allergies or something else?
 Please contact us prior to registering.
 If you have already registered, please contact us ASAP and inform us.

 - What training do AO leaders have?
 AO leaders come from diverse backgrounds and are passionate about many different outdoor pursuits.
 They receive training in outdoor skills, logistics and risk management, interpersonal development, and much more.
-Trip staff hold current First Aid and CPR certifications and attend regular meetings, trainings, and workshops.
+Trip staff hold current First Aid and CPR certifications and attend regular meetings, training, and workshops.
 All leaders are current students at Chico State.

 - My bike need to be fixed.
 Where do I take it?
 Bring it to the Bike Cart!
 The Bike Cart is a bicycle repair service that provides economical bike repairs for Chico State students and campus community.